jenterkin/vim-autosource/readme.md

 ### `g:autosource_approve_on_save`
 **Default:** `1`

 When set to 1, AutoSource will automatically approve `.vimrc` and `.vimrc.lua` files when you save them.
-This reduces the number of approval prompts you'll have to see while still getting prompted when the file is changed outside of vim (e.g. someone puts a malicious `.vimrc` file in a repo that you've cloned).
+This reduces the number of approval prompts you'll have to see while still getting prompted when the file is changed outside of Vim (e.g. someone puts a malicious `.vimrc` file in a repo that you've cloned).

-If you'd like to be approved even when you saved the config through vim, set this option to 0.
+If you'd like to be approved even when you saved the config through Vim, set this option to 0.

 ### `g:autosource_conf_names`
 **Default:** `['.vimrc', '.vimrc.lua']`